 You should always include your primary keyword in your video title.
 Also, keep your titles short, relevant to the content in the video, and catchy.

-Similarly, YouTube video descriptions should also be optimised for keywords.
+Similarly, YouTube video descriptions should also be optimized for keywords.
 And, because the character limit is higher, you can add primary as well as secondary keywords there.

 Video descriptions can be used for many other purposes as well.
-Here are a few ways to optimise your video descriptions:
+Here are a few ways to optimize your video descriptions: